Simulation

 there are more girls in India the boys.
 You propose a provocative

-theory: that Indians have a preference for girl babies, so when a couple
+theory: that Indians have a preference for boy babies, so when a couple

-has their first child, if its a girl they may stop.
-But if it's a boy,
+has their first child, if it's a boy they may stop.
+But if it's a girl,

 they are likely try again in hopes of getting a boy.
 Since gender of